 If you thought Espeon was expensive, then you’ve seen nothing yet.

 These promotional cards were produced for an annual tournament held in Hawaii, and they were given to participants who could attend the local event.
 Due to the limited and geographically specific distribution, these cards are among the hardest to find in the wild.
 A single card in good condition can cost upwards of $5000.

-Some of the Pokemon franchise’s coolest promotions are the illustration contests: events where participants can submit their personally drawn Pokemon to be featured on select reprints of cards.
+Some of the Pokémon franchise’s coolest promotions are the illustration contests: events where participants can submit their personally drawn Pokémon to be featured on select reprints of cards.
 While all of these promotional reprints are considered very rare, the rarest come from a contest promoting the Nintendo 64 game Pokemon Snap.
-It’s unknown how many of the winning cards are in circulation, but the few that are have sold for more than $8000.
+We don’t know how many of the winning cards are in circulation, but we do know they’ve sold for more than $8000.

 3: No.1 Trainer